oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/ac_int/README.md

 This data type can be used in place of native integer types to generate area efficient and optimized designs for the FPGA.
 When you have a computation that does not require the full dynamic range of a 32-bit integer, you should replace your `int` variables with `ac_int` variables of the correct, reduced width.
 For example, if you know that a loop will iterate from 0 to 12, only 4 bits are required.

-Please refer to the [FPGA Optimization Guide for Intel&reg; oneAPI Toolkits Developer Guide](https://software.intel.com/content/www/us/en/develop/documentation/oneapi-fpga-optimization-guide/top/optimize-your-design/resource-use/data-types-and-operations/var-prec-fp-sup/adv-disadv-ac-dt.html) to see advantages and limitations of `ac_int` data types.
+Please refer to the [FPGA Optimization Guide for Intel® oneAPI Toolkits Developer Guide](https://software.intel.com/content/www/us/en/develop/documentation/oneapi-fpga-optimization-guide/top/optimize-your-design/resource-use/data-types-and-operations/var-prec-fp-sup/adv-disadv-ac-dt.html) to see advantages and limitations of `ac_int` data types.

 ### Simple Code Example